Feudal lord slashes off 12-year-old servant’s toes

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SHEIKHUPURA: A feudal lord allegedly physically abused a minor domestic help he had employed at his residence here in the Factory Area police station limits and cut off the child’s toes, a police official said, after filing an FIR of the incident, Geo News reported.
+SHEIKHUPURA: A feudal lord allegedly physically abused a minor domestic help he had employed at his residence here in the Factory Area police station limits and cut off the child’s toes, police official said, after filing a FIR of the incident, Geo News reported.

-“The landlord got angry at me after I asked him if I can open livestock and swung an axe on my foot,” Nadir said.
-Shahbaz, the victim’s stepfather, further remarked that Rafaqat has been threatening to slash off Nadir’s legs, and accused Rafaqat of keeping his son locked up for 13 days in his mansion.

-SHEIKHUPURA: A feudal lord allegedly physically abused a minor domestic help he had employed at his residence here in the Factory Area police station limits and cut off the child’s toes, a police official said, after filing an FIR of the incident, Geo News reported.
+SHEIKHUPURA: A feudal lord allegedly physically abused a minor domestic help he had employed at his residence here in the Factory Area police station limits and cut off the child’s toes, police official said, after filing a FIR of the incident, Geo News reported.

 Comments